 - Outline your Audience: Through market research, you will show which groups of individuals will most likely benefit from using your product

-- Outline your Cost Structure and Revenue Stream(s): For many SaaS companies, your cost structure and revenue streams are going to look different than companies selling a physical product.
+- Outline your Cost Structure and Revenue Stream(s): For many SaaS companies, your cost structure and revenue streams are going to look different from companies selling a physical product.
 Here, you want to outline where, when, and how much funding you will need, in addition to the different ways in which you will bring revenue in (such as different tiered products, subscription duration, etc.)